NethermindEth/Forta-Agents/Umee-Bots/Bad-Debt/README.md

 - UMEE-11
   - Fired when the borrowed value becomes greater than the collateral value.
-  - Severity is always set to "Hight"
+  - Severity is always set to "High"
   - Type is always set to "Exploit"
   - Metadata contains:
     -  `collateralAmount` The user collaterals amount